visheshc14/LLM-FastAPI/README.md

 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{"text": "Hello"}' http://localhost:8000/generate
 ```
 Optionally, use test.py to stress test the server's performance and evaluate its response time under load.

+Define the Protobuf service and message types in text_generator.proto:

+`syntax = "proto3";

+package textgenerator;

+service TextGenerator {
+  rpc GenerateText(TextRequest) returns (TextResponse) {}
+}

+message TextRequest {
+  string text = 1;
+}

+message TextResponse {
+  string generated_text = 1;
+}`

+Generate the gRPC code using the protoc compiler, you need to install the protobuf and grpcio-tools packages: pip install protobuf grpcio-tools

+Generate the gRPC code by running the following command:
+`python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. text_generator.proto`

+After running the command, you will see two new files generated in the current directory:
+- `text_generator_pb2.py`: Contains the generated code for the Protobuf messages.
+- `text_generator_pb2_grpc.py`: Contains the generated code for the gRPC service.

 ## Crux: ML Engineer